timomeh/ejs-helper/README.md

 ```js
 addScript('footer', 'http//cdnjs.cloudflare.com/ajax/libs/equire.min.js')
 ```
-Then the original url is used and in the second case when `scripts('footer')` is called, no matter what configuration is used, it will result to:
+Then the original url is used and for example in the second case when `scripts('footer')` is called, no matter what configuration is used, it will result to:
 ```html
 <script src="//cdnjs.cloudflare.com/ajax/libs/require.min.js"></script>